soham1192k/CS220-Computer-Organisation/README.md

 # CS-220
-These are the Design Assignment solutions for the course CS220, Spring '21 at IITK.
+These contain the DA solutions and the Exam Papers for the course CS220, Spring '21 at IITK.
 Professor: Dr. Mainak Chaudhuri